https://liberalarts.pacific.edu/liberalarts/academics/departments-and-programs/modern-languages-and-literature

 Students with any prior coursework in a language must take the placement exam before taking any courses at Pacific in that language.
 Students must enroll in the level that corresponds to their placement exam score.
 Language courses must be taken in sequence after placement.
 The placement exam may only be taken once in the same language.
 The only exception to this is when a student must take the proctored paper/pencil exam to place out of the language requirement.

-You may register for the proctored exam in WPC Annex, Room 151, the Humanities Hub Office.
+You may register for the proctored exam in WPC 98 or by contacting the chair of the department.
 A Pacific ID is required for registering.
-For more information, please contact the Humanities Hub at 209.946.2291.
+For more information, please contact the Hub at 209.946.2291.

 While the University makes every effort to meet student interests and needs, it does not guarantee that every student is able to fulfill this requirement by studying their first choice of language.
 The University also does not guarantee that students who study languages other than those offered through the Pacific Department of Modern Language and Literature have access to the courses needed to complete the requirement.
 In some cases, a student who takes language courses not offered by the Department of Modern Language and Literature may also need to pass an approved competency examination in addition to their course work.
 As with all subjects, students must get prior approval before taking course work or a competency examination outside of the University that they intend to use toward completion of their Pacific degree.